 The membership fees comprise participation and rejoining fees.
 Participation fees represent upfront payment (which are allowed to be settled by customers by interest-free instalments) upon execution of membership agreements whereas rejoining fees are due and payable on a yearly basis (except for the first year where no rejoining fees are charged) pursuant to the membership agreements.
 The Group recognises revenue from participation fee, or a portion thereof, upon signing of membership agreement and collectability of the contract sum is reasonably assured.
-When a significant amount of the contracted participation fee, or a portion thereof, and the collectability of the remaining amount is reasonably assured, the Group records the participation fee, or a portion thereof, as revenue and any unsettled sum is recognised as trade receivables.
+When a significant amount of the contracted participation fee has been collected, and the collectability of the remaining amount is reasonably assured, the Group records the participation fee, or a portion thereof, as revenue and any unsettled sum is recognised as trade receivables.

 When determining the point of revenue recognition, the Group exercised significant judgement in evaluating whether revenue recognition criteria were met.
 In making their judgement, the Group considered the detailed revenue recognition criteria and, in particular, whether it is probable that the economic benefits associated with the transactions will flow to the Group.
-Following the consideration of the terms and conditions underlying the membership agreements, the facts that all other services in subsequent years are paid for separately through rejoining fees, the limitation on the membership abilities for refund of the participation fees, the requirement for the payment of the rejoining fees for continuation of the membership, the history of membership sales, the historical rate of default on the instalment payments by customers and the possibility of such transaction being terminated due to non-payment, the Group satisfied that when 30% of the participation fees, or a portion thereof, as revenue is appropriate.
+Following the consideration of the terms and conditions underlying the membership agreements, the facts that all other services in subsequent years are paid for separately through rejoining fees, the limitation on the members' abilities for refund of the participation fees, the requirement for the payment of the rejoining fees for continuation of the membership, the history of membership sales, the historical rate of default on the instalment payments by customers and the possibility of such transaction being terminated due to non-payment, the Group satisfied that when 30% of the participation fees are received, the collectability of the remaining contract sum is reasonably assured and the recognition of the participation fees, or a portion thereof, as revenue is appropriate.